 In most cases, yes.
 The court requires a debtor’s employer to make payments to the chapter 13 trustee on the debtor’s behalf.
 Also, the trustee may contact an employer to verify the debtor’s income.
 However, if there are compelling reasons for not informing an employer in a particular case, it may be possible to make other arrangements for the required information and payments.

-No. Filing under chapter 13 is a civil proceeding and not a criminal proceeding.
+No. Filing a chapter 13 bankruptcy claim is a civil proceeding and not a criminal proceeding.
 Therefore, a person does not lose any legal or constitutional rights by filing.

-The court may confirm a ch.
-13 plan if:
+The court may confirm a chapter 13 plan if:

-• each unsecured creditor will receive under the plan at least as much as it would have received had the debtor filed under chapter 7;
+- – each unsecured creditor will receive at least as much as it would have received under chapter 7;

 If the court does not approve the plan proposed by a debtor, it will usually give its reasons for refusing to do so.
 The debtor may modify the plan and seek court approval of the modified plan.
 A debtor who does not wish to modify a proposed plan may either convert the case to chapter 7 or dismiss the case.